mathworks-ref-arch/matlab-on-aws-win/releases/R2022b/README.md

 1. Go to the AWS CloudFormation page and select the stack you created.
 1. Click the **Actions** button and click **Delete Stack** from the menu that appears.

-## Resources
+## Nested Stacks

-The following resources will be created as part of the CloudFormation Stack.

-1. Security Group for SSH and RDP access
-1. EC2 Instance
+This CloudFormation template uses nested stacks to reference templates used by multiple reference architectures.
+For details, see the [MathWorks Infrastructure as Code Building Blocks](https://github.com/mathworks-ref-arch/iac-building-blocks) repository.

 ----

-Copyright (c) 2020-2023 The MathWorks, Inc. All rights reserved.
+Copyright 2020-2024 The MathWorks, Inc.

 ----